 However, in mid-2020 United Airlines made the decision to cut ties with ExpressJet, The airline instead decided to consolidate all 50-seat regional operations with CommutAir, a competitor to ExpressJet.
 This was largely prompted by the pandemic, which caused United to downsize its regional operations.

-With United Airlines being ExpressJet’s only customer, suffice to say that the airline was in trouble, and had to wind down operations.
-Well, fortunately that wasn’t the end of ExpressJet.
+With United Airlines being ExpressJet’s only customer, the airline was in trouble, and had to wind down operations.
+Fortunately that wasn’t the end of ExpressJet.

 ExpressJet returns as independent airline, “aha!”

 ExpressJet is making a comeback as an independent airline named “aha!”
-Flights are now on sale for travel in the coming weeks.
 The name “aha!” stands for “air, hotel, adventure.”

 Here’s how the concept behind “aha!” is described: